raylfli/advent_of_code/README.md

 Here you'll find my solutions to various Advent of Code events.

-I use this as a fun way to develop and apply my programming skills, while capping off another calendar year.
+I use this as a fun way to cap off the calendar year while developing my programming skills and learning new languages.

 Happy Holidays! :)